tobenna95/Clima-Weather-App/README.md

-# bitcoin-ticker
+# Clima-Weather-App
-A bitcoin ticker that shows the current bitcoin price.
+A weather app.